aarongill745/portfolio/content/blog/side-projects.md

 featured: true
 ---

-# Introduction
+# **The problem**

-I find myself constantly in a limbo thinking about how I should be doing side projects, starting side projects, and then abandoning them.
+I find myself constantly in a limbo thinking that I should be doing side projects.

-Side projects for me is kind of like minecraft, I've got 2 weeks before I get bored.
+The problem is that side projects for me are kind of like minecraft, I've got 2 weeks before I get bored.

-This is my experience:
+The cycle kinda looks like this:
 ![Image here](/portfolio/blog/side-projects/image.png)

 ---

-## What to build instead?

-If I'm being honest, I've seen a lot of hype around MCP recently.
-MCP for this, MCP for that.

-Most of the time, I tell myself the same thing, I would much rather just open a firefox tab and do it myself.
+## **What's kind of worked since**:

+Recently, I've been looking at ways to improve how I write code.

+I've switched over to Vim (VSCode extension), spent time learning shortcuts, and scoured the marketplace for a good theme.

+Then I realised, it wouldn't be too bad of an idea to make some extensions.
+The goal isn't to

 **I'll give you an example:**

 Recently, I saw a demo of

+- looking at ways to make my code editor mine
+- learned vim, shortcuts, found a new theme
+- Why not make some extensions?
+    QuickLinks:
+        Create bookmark in vscode that can be accessed via the command palette to open links on your browser.
+        Why?
+Beacuse I hate managing bookmarks on firefox, why not just move those bookmarks into vscode and access them there.